-In line with our strategy of transforming into digital telecommunication Company, we invest our capital according to short-term, medium-term and long-term needs.
-In addition, dynamic technology changes and increased connectivity needs and the digital economy era are driving us to accelerate capital expenditure spending.
+In line with our strategy of transforming into digital telecommunication Company, we invest capital expenditure according to short-term, medium-term and long-term needs.
+In addition, dynamic technological change and increased connectivity requirements and the rapid digital economy era are driving us to accelerate capital expenditure.